TABLE OF CONTENTS

 Your customer’s card may fall under several different categories, but if you’re B2B or B2G, your customers will most often use corporate and/or government cards to pay for goods at your store.
 Additionally, your business may support B2B payment processing.
 These types of payments are eligible for level 2 and level 3 credit card processing interchange rates.

-There are 3 levels of data that can apply to any eligible transaction, level 1, 2, and 3.
+There are 3 levels of data that can apply to any eligible transaction, levels 1, 2, and 3.
 Each level has a set of requirements a transaction needs to meet in order to qualify.
 The higher the level, the more details are required, but the lower the transaction risk and cost.

 It’s important to note only Visa, MasterCard, and American Express have higher-level interchange options, and American Express only goes to level 2.
 The qualification requirements vary by card type.